nodejs/node/BUILDING.md

 Depending on what platform or features you require, the build process may differ slightly.
-After you've successfully built a binary, running the test suite to validate that the binary works as intended is a good next step.
+After you've successfully built a binary, running the test suite to validate that the binary works as intended are a good next step.

 If you consistently can reproduce a test failure, search for it in the [Node.js issue tracker](https://github.com/nodejs/node/issues) or